lucas-homer/cohort-002-skill-building/exercises/06-memory-project-work/06.01-semantic-recall-on-memories/explainer/readme.md

 Let's implement semantic search for memories by creating utility functions to convert messages into searchable queries and a `searchMemories` function that ranks memories by relevance.

+Recommendation: hand-code this commit.
+We saw this as an explainer in the skill-building, so try to build it by hand to make sure you've understood the concepts.

 ### Steps To Complete

 #### Creating `messagePartsToText` and `messageToText` utilities